Bluebella - EU

 Bra underband

 Whilst this is a great place to start as it gives you an indication of size, there are other things to consider.
+“Buying lingerie online can be a confusing experience.
+As a transgender woman, and all transfeminine, gender non-conforming, gender non-binary people presenting as female, there is more to consider than just finding an aesthetically pleasing set of lingerie,” says Austin.

 Don’t worry, bra extenders are available online to extend the size of the bra band if you find the bra you want isn’t available in your size, so this could be an option that works for you.